STORIES OF OUR LIVES

 assigned to a mess and allocated to a work gang, spending 10 to 12 hours a day working on river cleaning projects, stone collecting, timber cutting, embankment and dockyard work while they waited for a convict transport to become available.
 He would have been on the hulk for some four months before being transported with 199 other prisoners and a few free settlers to Sydney, NSW aboard the Fortune (2) In December 1812.
 The ship stopped in Rio de Janeiro for a month, (either to deliver goods or due to bad weather) and took 6 months to arrive in Port Jackson, sailing in on June 11th, 1813.
 Four convicts died and one soldier perished on this long arduous journey.

 In the convict records Stephen is described as black haired, dark skinned and brown eyed.
 I haven't worked out yet where Stephen Bax was assigned but possibly at Parramatta.
 In 1814 his wife Mary came out on the ship the Kangaroo, leaving four year old Stephen behind.
-He eventually made his way to Sydney as he is mentioned in an article in 1822 as a 15 year old about an assault.
+He eventually made his way to Sydney on the Speke in 1827.
+He had only recently arrived in Sydney when he is assaulted, collecting a debt for his father.
+'Stephen

 How Mary managed financially is unknown but pretty quickly she petitioned the governor asking for some land to build a home for her and her four children.
 She received a response essentially saying that it should have been her husband requesting land and that she is not a 'resident settler' and therefore not eligible for land.
-In 1823 someone helps her to petition the governor again for a piece of land.
+In 1823 she petitions the governor again for a piece of land.
 'This time she specifies the lot she wants.
 'The humble petition ' requested 'a small piece of unallocated ground between John Palfrey's tenement and Argyle St, in Prince Street, sufficient for the erection of a small dwelling being about 30 feet in width, which she is anxious to obtain for that purpose, having now a family of five young children .'
 I haven't found a response to the second request.

 By 1923 Mary had given birth to Thomas, Jane, William, George, and John.
 Another child Rebecca would be born in 1827.
-Prior to the convict barracks being developed at Hyde Park Men were required to find their own lodgings and often resided to the place they were assigned.
+Prior to the convict barracks being developed at Hyde Park, men were required to find their own lodgings and often resided to the place they were assigned.
 So it was easy for convicts and their wives to spend time together.

 Stephen was given a Ticket of Leave in 1822 and began to work as a baker.
 Interestingly in 1817 a notice was placed in the Sydney Gazette giving 14 days notice for Stephen Bax to collect the goods Stephen he left at 78 George St for security of rent be collected or they would be sold by auction to liquidate the rent.
 (Saturday 11 October 1817, page 4) Perhaps he was jumping the gun, eager to set up his business.
 It would be another eight years when he received a conditional pardon in 1825 and could finally establish his business as a cook and confectioner at 8 George St. He placed many advertisements and was well known for his 'ordinarys' and his mutton pies.
 The advertisements make interesting reading in relation to food history.
 I find them intriguing .
 Especially the turtle soup on Fridays!
 I have put four of the variations below from different years.
 There is also a review of his restaurant/shop.
 It seems he also did catering.
 The Colonial Secretary gave a grand dinner to the' principal officers, civil and military, resident in Sydney, on Friday last.
 A fine turtle was dressed on the occasion by Mr. Bax.
 The Monitor Friday 27 April 1827